Wikipedia at 19.

-- The world’s biggest encyclopedia will turn eighteen in January 2019.
+- The world’s biggest encyclopedia turned eighteen on January 15th 2020.

 - 500 million visitors per month

 - 1.5 billion monthly unique devices per month.

 - Completely open process and more reliable than you think

 - All edits are recorded in the View History of a page in permanent links so pages can be rolled back to their last good state if need be. e.g. View History page for Jeremy Hunt.

 - Vandalism removed more quickly than you think (only 7% of edits are considered vandalism)

 - e.g. Cluebot removing vandalism immediately from Jeremy Hunt’s page.

 - e.g. Wikipedia pages and even individual items of data ‘watched over’ by editors and semi-protected if need be.